erik/mixport/README.md

 $ for fifo in /mixport/output/dir/*; do psql -c "COPY TABLE ...
 FROM $fifo" & done
 ```

-(Postgres even supports GZIP'd `COPY ...
-FROM`s, so you could enable the `gzip`
-option in the configuration and save some bandwidth.)

 If you want to pipe things to S3 without hitting disk, I've had success with
 the [s3stream gem](https://github.com/kindkid/s3stream):